OpesMentis/Convertor/README.md

 **Requirements**

-This software requires at least the *Rose compiler* library to execute.
-MXIF files are generated thanks to the *MCPROF* application.To compile and execute the generated code, the *XPU* library is necessary.
+This software requires at least the *Rose compiler* library and the *XPU* library to execute.
+MXIF files are generated thanks to the *MCPROF* application.
+The *XPU* library is also necessary to compile and execute the generated code.
 These tools are available here:

 - [*Rose compiler*](http://rosecompiler.org/) (the use of a virtual machine is the easiest and recommanded way)
 - [*MCPROF*](https://bitbucket.org/imranashraf/mcprof)